0ena/riscv-hw-trojans/README.md

 Hardware Trojans implemented for RISC-V designs.

 ## HOST 2024: Towards Practical Fabrication Stage Attacks Using Interrupt-Resilient Hardware Trojans
-Update 1:
-We are releasing the Interrupt-Resilient Trojan design logic.
+In this update we are releasing the Interrupt-Resilient Trojan design logic.
 The IRTs have been tested against the [CVA6](https://github.com/openhwgroup/cva6) RISC-V micro-architecture.
 The next update will include the control software, as well as pre-build bitstreams and Linux images ready to be tested.
 For anyone to use this work, we kindly request you to cite our paper: